-Almost everyone has either been in an auto accident or knows somebody who has.
+Almost everyone has either been in an auto accident in Greenville, SC or knows somebody who has.
 Further, the majority of the population thinks that they know a lot more than they actually do about auto accidents.
 Many of the things that you think are true about car accidents are just myths, widely perpetuated and difficult to argue against, because they may seem like common sense.
 Following are the most common myths that you should be aware of that are not actually true.

 Injured Parties Will Receive Compensation for Damages

 It is a very common myth that you are sure to recover compensation for your injuries and damages after an auto accident, as long as it was somebody else’s fault.
 Unfortunately, this is not a guaranteed outcome.
 Examples of situations where the injured party never recovers any compensation at all include those where the at-fault driver had no insurance and the injured party had no uninsured/underinsured coverage on their own policy, and situations where the injured person was rightfully or wrongfully found to be partially at-fault.

 Fault Can Be Easily Proven By Producing the Police Report of the Accident